ruby-oauth/oauth2/README.md

 NOTE: Be prepared to track down certs for signed gems and add them the same way you added mine.

 </details>

-## Security contact information

-To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
-Tidelift will coordinate the fix and disclosure.

-For more see [SECURITY.md][🔐security].

 ## What is new for v2.0?